College Admissions Guide: How to Apply to College

 Should I Apply to One of the Top colleges?

-Getting into to an Ivy League school is highly competitive and attract many of the valedictorians, salutatorians and other top students from around the US, and from around the world for that matter.
-While getting accepted to one of these institutions is not altogether impossible, it requires that you start preparing early and that you remain committed to building a strong portfolio through senior year.
+Getting into an Ivy League school or another top college is highly competitive, attracting valedictorians, salutatorians, and other top students from around the world.
+While getting accepted to one of these prestigious institutions is challenging, it is not impossible.
+Early preparation and a strong commitment to building an impressive portfolio through your senior year are essential.

-Moreover, to stand out from thousands of highly qualified students, you will need more than amazingly good grades and test scores.
-You will also have to demonstrate a record of leadership, a unique talent or interest, or compelling circumstances that set you apart from this pool of top applicants.
-You will need a passion for something greater than yourself.
+To stand out among thousands of highly qualified applicants, you need more than excellent grades and test scores.
+Demonstrating leadership, a unique talent or interest, and compelling personal circumstances are crucial.
+Passion for something greater than yourself is key to differentiating yourself from the crowd.

-For example, John Hopkins University, a top-ranked university, admits less than 15% of its applicants and fills 98% of its class with students from the top 10% of their graduating high school class.
+For example, Johns Hopkins University, a highly ranked institution, accepts less than 7% of its applicants and enrolls 99% of its students from the top 10% of their high school graduating class.
+This university, like many others, is currently test-optional.

-In general, whether you are Ivy League bound or not, you should strive to challenge yourself and contribute to your community.
-You should also aim high in your college choices (ensuring your list consists of a couple of safety colleges) while recognizing that there are dozens of great colleges and universities that can offer you a great education and prepare you for a very successful life and career.
+In general, whether or not you aim for Ivy League schools, strive to challenge yourself academically and contribute to your community for the right reason.
+Aim high in your college choices, including a few safety schools on your list, while recognizing that there are many excellent colleges and universities that can offer you a great education and prepare you for a successful life and career.

 Do I need to have a major to apply to college?